umassos/decarbonization-potential/readme.md

 > Sukprasert, Thanathorn and Souza, Abel and Bashir, Noman and Irwin, David and Shenoy, Prashant, "On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud", in the 19th European Conference on Computer Systems (EuroSys)

-In this work, we conduct a detailed trace-driven analysis to understand the benefits and limitations of spatiotemporal workload scheduling for cloud workloads with different characteristics, e.g., job duration, deadlines, SLOs, memory footprint, etc., based on hourly variations in energy's carbon-intensity over three years across 123 distinct regions, which encompass most major cloud sites.
+In this work, we conduct a detailed trace-driven analysis to understand the benefits and limitations of spatiotemporal workload scheduling for cloud workloads with different characteristics, e.g., job duration, deadlines, etc., based on hourly variations in energy's carbon-intensity over three years across 123 distinct regions, which encompass most major cloud sites.
 For more information, please refer to the paper.

 ***